 Disability inclusion in disaster risk management is insufficiently integrated into existing systems.
 Persons with disabilities are often overlooked and treated as part of a broader vulnerable population.
 Consequently, they aren't considered in climate and disaster risk reduction efforts and lack fair access to policy-making, decision-making, and resilience-building activities.
 The current disaster risk reduction approach remains primarily reactive rather than proactive, focusing more on response than prevention and mitigation.
-The 2023 - 2030 Convention on the Rights of Persons with Disabilities and related policies aren't adequately recognized as a foundation for developing inclusive policies, regulations, practices, and actions to enhance the resilience of persons with disabilities.33 There is an adaptation plan that uses nexus approaches in various sectors, including water, food, energy, health, biodiversity, tourism, forestry, disaster risk reduction, loss and damage, and infrastructure.34
+The 2023 - 2030 Convention on the Rights of Persons with Disabilities and related policies aren't adequately recognized as a foundation for developing inclusive policies, regulations, practices, and actions to enhance the resilience of persons with disabilities32.
+Work is underway on the National Adaptation Plan (NAP) that uses nexus approaches in various sectors, including water, food, energy, health, biodiversity, tourism, forestry, disaster risk reduction, loss and damage, and infrastructure33.

 To address some of the above-mentioned issues, the country has developed its defense and security strategy through the Strategy for Defence and Long-term Capability Plan for 2019-2028.
 To ensure effective digital transformation and enhanced security, the Republic of North Macedonia needs to invest much more in the development of digital skills and cybersecurity.
-This is especially important for bridging the gap between the available qualified workforce and the available jobs - ICT, broadband, and cybersecurity policies need to be systematized, which implies the adoption of the National Cybersecurity Strategy and the National ICT Strategy, both of which are being prepared.
+This is especially important for bridging the gap between the available gualified workforce and the available jobs - ICT, broadband, and cybersecurity policies need to be systematized, which implies the adoption of the National Cybersecurity Strategy and the National ICT Strategy, both of which are being prepared.
 Numerous other key areas such as the fight against terrorism and violent extremism, money laundering and terrorist financing, arms control, cybersecurity, and police development strategies contain outdated strategic documents that need to be revised.
 On the other hand, the country has not adopted a National DRR Strategy yet, which should outline the strategic framework for building the resilience of the society and communities in the period until 2030.
-The Republic of North Macedonia adopted a comprehensive Strategy on Climate Action35 that is consistent with the EU 2030 framework.
-It regularly prepares the documents under the UNFCCC and in line with the Paris Agreement, i.e. the Fourth National Communication36, the Third Biannual Report on Climate Change37, and the Enhanced National Determined Contribution38.
+The Republic of North Macedonia adopted a comprehensive Strategy on Climate Action34 that is consistent with the EU 2030 framework.
+It regularly prepares the documents under the UNFCCC and in line with the Paris Agreement, i.e. the Fourth National Communication35, the Third Biannual Report on Climate Change36, and the Enhanced Nationally Determined Contribution37.

 However, the Republic of North Macedonia's legal framework on climate change is not fully aligned with the EU acquis.
-The RNM finds itself on a key migration route in the Balkans and grapples with challenges tied to migrants.
-This includes overcrowded camps, resource strain, and logistical hurdles in managing the influx of migrants, among others, and combating organized crime, migrant smuggling and human trafficking, as well as protecting vulnerable categories of
+The RNM is positioned on a key migration route in the Balkans and grapples with challenges tied to migrants.
+This includes overcrowded camps, resource strain, and logistical hurdles in managing the influx of migrants, among others, and combating organized crime, migrant smuggling and human trafficking, as well as protecting vulnerable categories of migrants and victims of human trafficking.
+In the future, the extent of migration will largely depend on global and regional socio-economic and political-security conditions.
+Collaboration among regional governments with international bodies and neighboring nations to address these issues is crucial.